Accelerate your career by building the interdisciplinary expertise and skills to address critical issues in global education.

 • Demonstrated ability to use experience as a source of learning

-• All applicants are required to interview with program faculty
+• Selected applicants are required to interview with program faculty

 SIT Graduate Institute’s Selection Process

-Our admissions staff work one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: Applicants are required to undertake an interview with SIT faculty during the application process.
+Our admissions staff work one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience.
+Selected applicants will be invited to an interview with SIT faculty during the application process before final admission decisions are made.

 As applicants become familiar with the attributes of an SIT education—grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments—they determine for themselves how SIT can help them meet their educational and career objectives.